nogibjj/yifu-miniprojects/week11/README.md

-# Rust Quiz Game
+# Quiz Game

-This Rust code is a simple quiz game that asks three questions and allows the user to answer them.
-The questions are stored in an array of `Question` structs.
-Each `Question` struct has a `prompt`, an array of `options`, an `answer`, and a number of `points`.
+This is a simple quiz game written in Rust.
+The game reads questions from a file and presents them to the user.
+The user has 60 seconds to answer as many questions as possible.
+The game keeps track of the user's score and displays a leaderboard at the end.

-## Getting Started
+## Usage

-To get started with this project, you'll need to have Rust installed on your machine.
-You can download Rust from the official website [here](https://www.rust-lang.org/tools/install).

-Once you have Rust installed, you can clone this repository and run the following command to start the game:
+To run the game, simply execute the following command:

 `cargo run`

-## How to Play
+## Questions

-The game starts by initializing variables for the score, time remaining, start time, and leaderboard.
-It then prints a welcome message and loops through each question.
-For each question, it shuffles the options randomly and prints them out.
-It then reads in the user's answer and compares it to the correct answer.
-If the user's answer is correct, it adds the number of points for that question to the score.
-After all questions have been answered, it prints out the final score.
+The questions are stored in a file called `questions.txt`.
+Each line of the file represents a single question and has the following format:

+prompt,option1,option2,option3,option4,answer,points

+- `prompt`: The text of the question.
+- `option1`-`option4`: The possible answers to the question.
+- `answer`: The index of the correct answer (1-4).
+- `points`: The number of points awarded for a correct answer.